Slider

 Form Integration

 Slider works with two submission flows.
-With Base UI's onFormSubmit, values come from registered Fields — wrap each slider in <Field name="..."> (and compose with Fieldset for multi-thumb groups so each thumb keeps its own aria-label under a shared legend).
+With Base UI's onFormSubmit, values come from registered Fields, so wrap each slider in <Field name="..."> (and compose with Fieldset for multi-thumb groups so each thumb keeps its own aria-label under a shared legend).
 With a native onSubmit, Slider's hidden input makes name sufficient on its own.
 The example below shows both.
 See the Forms guide for more patterns.

 API Reference